RustMIDI/midix/README.md

 Additionally, `midix` provides the user with [`LiveEvent::from_bytes`](crate::events::LiveEvent), which will parse events from a live MIDI source.

 You may also make your own MIDI representation using the provided structs.
-A significant portion of this library lives within the `bevy` feature.
-See details below on usage with the bevy engine.

 ## Goal
 `midix` is NOT designed to be as fast as possible.
 It is designed for a user to navigate the MIDI format to read and write to.
 Instead of working directly with bytes, use language to define what your MIDI is supposed to do.

+TODO: Benches

 ## Getting Started